- The USB-C connections are faster, more reliable and the connector is reversible.

 - Has new features for USB-C connectors that the cable does not support

-Solutions to resolving the above causes are to ensure your computer (or phone), external display, and cable support DisplayPort or MHL alternate modes.
+Solutions to resolving the above causes are to ensure that your external display and cable connected to your computer (or phone) support DisplayPort or MHL alternate modes.

 Also ensure the device or dongle is directly connected to your computer or phone, and connected to the USB-C port on your computer or phone, which supports the correct Alternate Mode.